Sora (Kingdom Hearts): Critical response

-Although IGN also praised Sora's growth in Kingdom Hearts II in their article "Kingdom Hearts III: The IGN Concept", they stated that in order to make his role in a future sequel more entertaining, he would need more development making him "be confident, collected and committed to the tasks at hand".
-Both IGN and Anime News Network said Sora and Riku's stories in Dream Drop Distance were just a preparation for their growth in Kingdom Hearts III.
-Also commenting on his role in a future sequel, GamesRadar stated that having Sora's character older would be necessary to make the story more mature, but Allegra Frank of Polygon felt that Sora's characterization in Kingdom Hearts III was "off".
-In retrospect, Paste Magazine found Sora's story and links with his two similar other selves to be confusing.
-Wired regarded Sora as a hero who can make anything possible and wanted this to be done again in Kingdom Hearts III, hoping him to remain his likable traits.
-Critics panned the relationship between Sora and Kairi, criticizing the latter's continued role as a damsel in distress to be rescued by the former, rather than an ally.
-RPGamer criticized Sora's hero's journey for being downplayed in contrast to the final worlds.
+In their article "Kingdom Hearts III: The IGN Concept", they stated that in order to make his role in a future sequel more entertaining, he would need more development making him "be confident, collected and committed to the tasks at hand".
+Also commenting on his role in a future sequel, GamesRadar stated that having Sora's character older would be necessary to make the story more mature, With the end of Re Mind, GameInformer said Sora's characterization has been poor as he does not really go through a character arc despite appearing in several games to the point he is still a comic relief comparable to Ash Ketchum from Pokémon and thus wanted him to be portrayed like Ichiban Kasuga from Yakuza: Like a Dragon due to their similarities in personalites.
+Instead, Riku comes across as a more developed protagonist, but as a result of tragedy which he does not want Sora to undergo.
 Sora's fate in the ending was the subject of analysis due to his apparent death after saving Kairi to the point GameRevolution stated that Kingdom Hearts III did not give the audience the happy ending they expected despite ending Xehanort's arc.
-With the end of Re Mind, GameInformer said Sora's characterization has been poor as he does not really go through a character arc despite appearing in several games to the point he is still a comic relief comparable to Ash Ketchum from Pokemon and Riku instead comes across more developed protagonist but as a result of tragedy which he does not want Sora to undergo.